Crime Watch Daily

-Crime Watch Daily is an American syndicated investigative news magazine television series.
+Crime Watch Daily is an American syndicated investigative news magazine television program.
 Premiering on September 14, 2015, the program was originally hosted by veteran Australian television journalist Matt Doran.
 The remaining two seasons were hosted by former NBC News investigative reporter Chris Hansen.

 Produced by Telepictures and distributed by Warner Bros.
 Television Distribution, Crime Watch Daily features a mix of investigative reports, true crime stories and caught-on-tape police and security footage.
-The show was cancelled on June 8, 2018, though the website and social media components remain fully active under the new title of True Crime Daily.
-Reruns of the second and third seasons of the series began airing in February 2019 on what is now Court TV Mystery, a digital network with an emphasis on true crime series.
+The show was cancelled on June 8, 2018, though the website and social media components remain fully active under the new title of True Crime Daily (now known as True Crime News).
+Reruns of the second and third seasons of the series began airing in February 2019 on what is now Ion Mystery.

 Format

 The program showcases current and ongoing crime stories (including those surrounding unsolved murder and missing persons cases) and feature reports on undercover investigations from across the United States and around the world as well as limited coverage of ongoing court cases.
 As an example of such investigation segments, during the Crime Watch Daily's first week of episodes, the program showcased an undercover investigation into how Uber screens those applying for positions as drivers before being authorized and hired, revealing that the three applicants mentioned in the piece were convicted felons, who were cleared after their background checks were completed.

 Franchise features fill the final three segments of each episode, which deal with other criminal cases and arrests, both of a serious and unusual nature: